Occupational stress claims

 Potter Rees Dolan has earned a reputation as one of the leading personal injury law firms in the country.
 We strive to obtain the very best results for our clients.
 But what differentiates us from our competitors is the empathy and care our team shows in our day-to-day work.
 We specialise in helping vulnerable people get the emotional and financial help and support they need, so you can be reassured that you will deal with tactful, experienced solicitors who will make the whole claim process as stress-free as possible for you and your loved ones.

-In our first meeting we’ll discuss all circumstances around your claim.
+In our first meeting, we’ll discuss all circumstances around your occupational stress claim.
 Should we agree you have a case, we’ll start by helping you collect everything you will need to support your claim.
 We need to collect as much as possible during this stage, so we can help you recover an appropriate amount of compensation.

 We’ll also try to explore opportunities for interim payments to be made, or even settle your case early for an adequate amount of compensation.